robertdavidgraham/masscan/README.md

 of smaller ranges.

 This leads to one of the slowest parts of the code.
-We transmit 10 million packets per second, and have to convert an index variable to an IP address for each and every probe.
+We transmit 10 million packets per second and have to convert an index variable to an IP address for each and every probe.
 We solve this by doing a "binary search" in a small amount of memory.
 At this packet rate, cache efficiencies start to dominate over algorithm efficiencies.
 There are a lot of more efficient techniques in